Apartments & Industrial Parks

 What is Multi-Tenant Industrial?

 Industrial properties designed to accommodate multiple small to mid-sized tenants within a single building or business park, typically serving local and regional businesses with light manufacturing, warehouse, distribution, or service-oriented uses.
-These assets feature flexible suite sizes, individual entrances, and functional loading, and are valued for their durable demand, and operational flexibility.
+These assets feature flexible suite sizes, individual entrances, and functional loading, and are valued for their durable demand and operational flexibility.

 Built for Recession Resistance